rimsey1/docs/pages/connector-authentication/googleads.md

 You need a Google Ads **developer token** to set up the Google Ads connector in Cyclr.
 Google's documentation on how to get this can be found [here](https://developers.google.com/google-ads/api/docs/first-call/dev-token).

-### Obtaining your client customer ID
+### Obtaining the end user's client customer ID

-You need a **client customer ID** to set up the Google Ads connector in Cyclr.
-This should be a client customer ID from your client's Google Ads account.
-Google's documentation on how to get this can be found [here](https://support.google.com/google-ads/answer/1704344?hl=en-GB).
+You need the end user's **client customer ID** to set up the Google Ads connector in Cyclr.
+Google's documentation on how end users can get this can be found [here](https://support.google.com/google-ads/answer/1704344?hl=en-GB).

 # Cyclr set up